 Better Grill Marks

-There’s great satisfaction that comes with serving meats that have beautiful grill marks.
+There’s a great satisfaction that comes with serving meats that have beautiful grill marks.
 With a cast iron grate, these marks are much easier to achieve because of the even heat distribution and less surface sticking.

 Faster Cooking Times